camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 * each resource has its own folder under /paths (e.g. `/process-instance`, `/deployment`)
 * the path of the endpoint is resolved to a folder structure (e.g. get process instance count `GET /process-instance/count` goes to `/paths/process-instance/count`).
 NOTE: The endpoints' paths are automatically resolved from the folder structure, please keep the file structure of `/paths` clean, without any additional files, different than the endpoint definitions (for example the reusable templates should go in [commons](#commons), do not create empty folders and so on).
-The endpoints' paths are ordered lexicographical.
+The endpoints' paths are ordered lexicographically.
 * the dynamic endpoints should be structured with brakes like `process-instance/{id}/variables/{varName}/data`, then the path parameters (`id` and `varName`) should always be included in the endpoint definition and marked as `required`.
 * endpoints that are almost similar but have a different paths (e.g. [Get Activity Instance Statistics](https://docs.camunda.org/manual/7.12/reference/rest/process-definition/get-activity-statistics/)) needs to be separated in different files.
 A unique `operationId` should be assigne to each of them.
 You can consider adding the common parts of the endpoints in [lib/commons](#commons).